gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 ```

-In this example, when Gradle needs to resolve the dependency `com.mycompany:awesome-lib:1.0`, it will _only_ search in in your company repository.
+In this example, when Gradle needs to resolve the dependency `com.mycompany:awesome-lib:1.0`, it will _only_ search in your company repository.
 This avoids the unnecessary dependency lookup with Maven Central.

 Please refer to the [user manual](userguide/declaring_repositories.html#declaring_content_exclusively_found_in_one_repository) for details.